Suu Kyi: Burma democracy in my lifetime

 She said political prisoners must be freed.
 Officials deny their existence.

-She is due to meet William Hague - the first UK foreign secretary to visit since 1955.
-Several top officials have visited since Burma's first elections in 20 years that ended military rule.
+Later in the day Ms Suu Kyi met William Hague - the first UK foreign secretary to visit Burma since 1955.
+He is one of several top foreign officials to have visited since elections in 2010.

 Last month she formally registered her National League for Democracy (NLD) as a political party, after boycotting the 2010 polls because of electoral laws that prevented her taking part.
 The authorities officially approved the NLD registration on Thursday.